“I long to paint portraits in complete silence, without the necessity of a storm of emotions.” – Ori Reisman

 “Someone I once loved gave me a box full of darkness.
 It took me years to understand that this, too, was a gift.” – Mary Oliver

-Then there is the case of Ori Riesman, a very good friend of my uncle Moshe and another outsider at Kibbutz Cabri.
+Then there is the case of Ori Reisman, a good friend of my uncle Moshe and another outsider at Kibbutz Kabri.
 Ori was a painter, an artist to the core, living in a collective commune that valued hard labor more than anything else, but Ori had a calling for the easel, the paint, and the creative process.
 Besides, Ori suffered from manic-depression.
 As a teenager, I often made hiking trips to the Galilee mountains and would visit my uncle Moshe, and he would send me to sit with Ori at his atelier, a small dilapidated one-room shack.
 Ori was a short, bespectacled man with a mustache, dressed like a kibbutznik, lacking any artistic charm, but the moment he started talking, the artist within erupted.
 He spoke enthusiastically about things I understood very little: colors, the Israeli light, his studies in Paris.
 Although I don’t remember the details of his musings, his excitable energy and intensity under the thick glasses remain inspiring and dear to this day.

-Reflecting on Moshe and Ori, I think about how people inflicted with trauma often choose to disown it, to minimize it, and not to talk about it.
+Reflecting on Moshe and Ori, I think about how people inflicted with trauma often choose to disown it, minimize it, and not talk about it.
 Yet, sometimes, the trauma unexpectedly shows its face in the way we react – unfortunately, more often than not, in less than a complimentary way.
 I think about the idea that trauma can leave a chemical mark on a person’s genes, and this burden is then passed down to subsequent generations.
 And I think about resilience; from time immemorial, people have known that what doesn’t kill you makes you stronger and that you get gifts from trauma.
 One such gift, which I think is incredibly precious, is the understanding that life has a spiritual existence.